 A neat feature is the ability to choose your writing style for the piece you’re working on.

 The software will then alter the editing suggestions to suit your topic.
 Choose “casual” or “web” for general web writing.
-If you produce academic papers or write for business websites, the “business” or “academic” writing style options are the ones to choose.
+If you produce academic papers or write for corporate websites, the “business” or “academic” style options are the ones to choose.

-After choosing a writing style, click the report again to see how the software interprets the text based on the new chosen style.
+After choosing a writing style, click the report again to see how the software interprets the text based on the new rules.

 Choose a version or dialect of English using the Language drop-down menu.
 Choose between British, American, Australian, Canadian, and general English.
 Handy for when you’re writing for different markets or audiences.